|Index||7 reviews in total|

 One of the things I like is how the series is formatted and how it gradually develops.
 In a way this series is almost like a soap opera, it sorta is since it has some elements of melodrama, twists, people and things happening in different places more or less connected to each other and plot (or what resembles one) thickening little by little.
 Only difference though is this show is actually entertaining.

 I really like the production value as usual the amateurs they are they have to work with a low budget but they used it well.
-I love the use of the locales, costumes were also great, the action scenes were decent they were well choreographed.
+I love the use of the locales which were big enough to create a fantasy world, costumes were also great, the action scenes were decent they were well choreographed.
 Like the make up work on the orc, goblins, and demons they were on par.
 Music score was decent it at least fits the show.

 However what powers it are the script writing and characters.
 The characters I think are solid they're all pretty much typical fantasy archetypes, but what makes them stand out is how they play contrary to those types.
 Doing and saying what those types normally wouldn't say or do.
 There are a few characters that stand out for from a knight character (forgot his name) but he was great he sort of reminds me of the Lancelot character from "Monty Python and the Holy Grail" just a person that is gung ho and thinks with his sword instead of his brains which is what leads him to commit unnecessary slaughter.

 The Yellow Wizard (Christian Doyle) isn't true to his title of Wizard.
 But is true to his color Yellow.
-He's pretty similar to the Chris Winner character in Dead Gentlemen's earlier "Demon Hunter" films only he's a wizard.
+He's pretty similar to the Chris Winner character in Dead Gentlemen's earlier "Demon Hunter" films only he's a wizard; or even Sir Robin from "Monty Python and the Holy Grail".
 This guy is practically useless in the quest from not being able to weld spells worth a damn but retreating from the trouble the minute he sees it, makes me wonder why the hell he even came at all.
 Yet, the only high point for him is he's able to uncover things though his dumb luck, so I guess that does make him useful by a tiny margin.

 But my favorite character is "The Assassin" (Sanara Lermu), I just think she's awesome because not just is she capable of kicking some butt but she has dry charisma, mysterious in both identity and motives, and she's kinda hot (I know what she looks like).
 What can I say, I'm into bad and mysterious girls.

-But this show's magic despite the power it generates isn't that strong.
-Some of the humor doesn't really work, it comes of as more weird than funny.
+But this show's magic despite the power it generates it's magic isn't quite that strong.
+Some of the jokes don't really work, it comes of as more weird than funny sometimes.
 I also feel the verbal humor isn't as memorable, I don't know if it's just me or not but there just aren't enough memorable lines.
-There isn't much action it's a bit far between.I don't really like the whole Bard subplot, it doesn't really do anything for the story for me anyway and is kinda boring, I thought so anyway.
+There isn't much action it's a bit few far between.I don't really like the whole Bard subplot, it doesn't really do anything for the story for me anyway and is kinda boring, I thought so anyway.

 But who knows as time goes on, depending on how far the show journey's goes these things might disappear.
 I don't know like all journey's only time will tell.
 Overall, its a solid web series that I think is worth a look, it has enough magic to keep you entertained.
 Journey Quest is a strange but fun journey.